 The topics of the Work Programme 2026-27 reflect the cross-cutting nature of the Cities Mission.
 Several topics have been designed as joint activities with other parts of the Horizon Europe programme, including partnerships, other Missions and the New European Bauhaus Facility.
 The envisaged actions will aim at:

+Energy efficient urban and sub-urban public transport, complemented by shared mobility;

+Transition to low-temperature heating solutions in multiapartment buildings;

-Introducing circular economy models in the construction sector from buildings to city scale: Joint action with the Built4People (B4P) Partnership and the New European Bauhaus Facility;
+Introducing circular economy models in the construction sector from buildings to city scale: Joint action with the New European Bauhaus Facility, the Circular Cities and Regions Initiative and the Built4People Partnership;

-Transition to low-temperature heating, in individual and district heating systems;

-Innovative low-voltage direct current microgrids in multi-apartment buildings;
+Innovative microgrids for improved energy system integration and efficiency in urban contexts;

 Hydrogen Cities: Consecutive call with the Clean Hydrogen Joint Undertaking;

+Inclusive and climate resilient multimodal passenger hubs enhancing modal shift towards sustainable transport and shared mobility;

+Advancing circular logistics solutions in cities: Joint action with the Circular Cities and Regions Initiative;

+Innovative procurement for reducing greenhouse gas emissions;

-Urban nature: supporting nature restoration, including through greening of urban transport and the built environment: Joint action with the Mission on Climate Adaptation and the New European Bauhaus Facility;
+Urban nature: supporting restoration of urban ecosystems, along urban transport networks and in the built environment: Joint action with the Mission on Climate Adaptation and the New European Bauhaus Facility;

-Urban wastewater: Energy neutrality, energy efficiency, green-blue infrastructure in the context of climate resilience – including for storm water management: Joint action with the Mission on Climate Adaptation and the Circular Cities and Regions Initiative;
+Deploying innovative wastewater management, treatment and valorisation solutions in European cities and regions in the context of climate change: Joint action with the Mission on Climate Adaptation and the Circular Cities and Regions Initiative.

-Developing inclusive and climate resilient multimodal passenger hubs enhancing modal shift towards sustainable transport and shared mobility;

-Energy efficient urban and sub-urban public transport, complemented by shared mobility;

-Circular economy in the city: reducing waste from e-commerce and urban logistics;

-Innovative procurement for reducing greenhouse gas emissions.

 Under Other Actions, this Work Programme addresses: